aleksandra1617/FFXSkillUnlockSystem/README.md

 # FFX Skill Trees

-FFX Skill Trees is an attemt to recreate some of the most in-depth skill trees from the Final Fantasy Franchise.
+FFX Skill Trees is an attempt to recreate some of the most in-depth skill trees from the Final Fantasy Franchise.

 ## Brief description:
 Final Fantasy X's skill tree, called Sphere Grid, is a unique character progression system where players customize their characters